KamilSJaron/oh-know/subgenome_separation/README.md

 # where s12 = 500, and s25 = 201 (keep)
 # where s12 = 600, and s25 = 1004 (remove)

-# Same for each pair
+# Same for other pairs

 ##### PAIR 02
 s8<-read.table("./ScDrF4C_8.jf.dumps.larger100.col",sep="\t", header=T) %>%